my bookshelf

 Flavor: one of the godmothers of financial therapy, somatic, holistic Niche: for all, highly recommend for those recovering from shame-based financial trauma

-fINANCIAL LITERACY
+fINANCIAL LITERACY & education

 Flavor: straightforward and shame-free, no gimmicks, no bs, build your “Rich Life” Niche: for all